 - And Then What?: At one point, Shego asks Drakken what he'll do with the world if he succeeds in taking it over.
 After thinking it over a bit, he says that he'll mostly let the existing governments run things as long as they acknowledge his supremacy and respect his genius.
 They'll just contact him occasionally when they need some problem solved — perhaps he'll set up a website where they can send requests for help.

-- Bragging Theme Tune: The introductory chapter is a Shego-and-Drakken-centered parody of the show's title sequence and theme song.
+- Bragging Theme Tune: The introductory chapter has Shego interrupt the normal opening credits and replace them with a Shego-and-Drakken-centered parody of the show's title sequence and theme song.

 - Cut Lex Luthor a Check: Drakken occasionally invents something that isn't useful for taking over the world, but does have profitable potential.
 He has a lawyer/agent who sells these inventions through cover identities and launders the proceeds back to Drakken.
 One of more annoyingly tedious parts of Shego's job is to pick out these opportunities from the flood of crazy ideas.

 - Dartboard of Hate: Shego sometimes personalizes her sparring-practice robot with a latex mask of Kim Possible's face.
 She's actually a bit embarrassed about it, especially when Ron stumbles across it.

 - Enemy Mine: Shego finds herself uneasily allied with Dr. Director in the final battle.